haskalpa/docker-webexteams-bot-example/README.md

 kill 23
 ```

-If you want to confirm the previous step, run `ps auxw` again and check that the `python hello_bot.py` line disappeared.
-You can now make changes or corrections in your `hello_bot.py` script.
+If you want to confirm the previous step, run `ps auxw` again and check that the `python hello_bot.py` line has disappeared.
+You can now make changes to your `hello_bot.py` script.
 To run it again, you just need to run the following command.

 ```sh
 python hello_bot.py